Superbear321/Space-Rangers/README.md

 ## Controls

-W = single shot
+- W = single shot
-A = Move left
+- A = Move left
-D = Move right
+- D = Move right
-SPACE = Continously Shoot
+- SPACE = Continously Shoot

+## Powerups

+Collect he red balls with the 2 lines to get double shot.
+If you collect another powerup while having one powerup already, you will get triple shot.
+Once you die you lose all your powerups.

 ## Instructions